dusanerdeljan/riscv-toolchain/README.md

 If no options are given the **default instruction set is RV64GC (RV64IFAMDC)**

 Program creates a table which has the following columns:
-1. Number - number of the instruction
+1. Number - ordinal number of the instruction
 2. Address - virtual address of the instructions
 3. Instructions - hexadecimal representation of the instruction
 4. Legnth - length of the instruction - 32-bit or 16-bit